Hong Kong lawmakers unanimously approve law that gives government more power to curb dissent

 The legislature passed the Safeguarding National Security Bill during a special session that lasted Tuesday.
 It comes on top of a similar law imposed by Beijing four years ago, which has already largely silenced opposition voices in the financial hub.

-Hong Kong's Legislative Council, which is packed with Beijing loyalists following an electoral overhaul, expedited the process.
+Hong Kong's Legislative Council, which is packed with Beijing loyalists following an electoral overhaul, rushed the law through to approval.
 Since the bill was unveiled on March 8, a committee held daily meetings for a week, following an appeal by Hong Kong leader John Lee to push the law through "at full speed."

-The law threatens stringent penalties for a wide range of actions authorities call threats to national security, with the most severe — including treason and insurrection — punishable by life imprisonment.
-Lesser offenses, including the possession of seditious publications, could also lead to several years in jail.
-Some provisions allow criminal prosecutions for acts committed anywhere in the world.

-After the voting, Hong Kong leader John Lee announced at the council's chamber that the law will take effect on Saturday.
+After the vote, Lee said that the law would take effect Saturday.

 Critics worry the new law will further erode civil liberties that Beijing promised to preserve for 50 years when the former British colony returned to Chinese rule in 1997.